 Interning at the Oberlin Heritage Center

-The Education and Research Intern would be responsible for helping staff and volunteers lead tours, prepare and implement public educational programs, and maintain historical and administrative records.
-We are invested in helping interns meet personal interests and professional goals as far as is feasible.
+Position Overview: Students in this position are responsible for helping staff and volunteers lead tours, prepare and implement public programs, and maintain historical and administrative records.
+We are very interested in helping interns meet personal interest and skill goals as far as is feasible.

 Assigned duties may include the following: